-In this installment of Cosmic Pursuits, I share with you three double and multiple stars in and around the throne of the legendary Ethiopian queen (along with a couple of extraordinary ‘bonus objects’).
+In this instalment of Cosmic Pursuits, I share with you three double and multiple stars in and around the throne of the legendary Ethiopian queen (along with a couple of extraordinary ‘bonus objects’).
 So grab a small telescope and head out to see them for yourself.
 The map above shows you where to find these relatively bright star systems and ‘bonus objects’….

 Let’s begin with an easy one, the fine double star η (eta) Cassiopeiae.
 Also called Achird, it’s one of the most colorful and appealing doubles anywhere in the sky.
 The primary star shines at magnitude 3.5 with a yellow-gold color.
 The 7th-magnitude secondary is officially red-orange, but the visual contrast with the primary makes it appear reddish-purple, or perhaps garnet.
 Because of its coloring, some call this star the “Easter Egg” double.

 The two stars of the η Cas system are just 19 light year away, right next door in cosmic terms, and they make a turn around each other every 480 years.
 Since their discovery by William Herschel in 1779, the stars have executed a considerable portion of their full revolution.
 In 1890, the stars were just 5″ (arcseconds) apart.
 They’re now spaced by about 13″ and getting wider, and they will continue to move apart until 2150 when they will be separated by 16″.
 Any telescope at 50x or more will split this pair.